seanhig/spa-stack/docs/demo.md

 <img src="images/9-conduktor.jpg" />

-10. We can see in our `My Orders` list that the new order has been registered in the `backend` databases.
+10. We can see in our `My Orders` list that the new order has been registered in the `backend MySQL and Postgres` databases.

 <img src="images/10-order-processed.jpg" />